ShengHao011/loan-tracker/README.md

 - As a user, I want to choose a loan and view the details of that specific loan.
 - As a user, I want to save my list of loans to file.
 - As a user, I want to load my list of loans from file.

+#### Instructions for Grader
+- You can generate the first required event related to adding Xs to a Y by entering the details of your loan in the 4 text fields and then clicking the *Add Pure Discount Loan* button or *Add Amortized Loan* button depending on the type of loan.
+This will add the loan to the list of loans displayed on the right panel.
+- You can generate the second required event related to adding Xs to a Y by selecting a loan from the list of loan panel on the right, and then clicking the *Delete Selected Loan* button.
+This will remove the loan from your list of loans.
+- You can locate my visual component by selecting a loan from the list of loans, then clicking the *View Selected Loan Details* button.
+This will display a table that contains loan details specific to the type of loan selected.
+- You can save the state of my application by clicking the *Save* button.
+This will save your current list of loans to file.
+- You can reload the state of my application by clicking the *Load* button.
+This will load your last saved list of loans to your current list of loans.